Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

 Claims for the observation of the fractional AC Josephson effect have been made in a variety of topological systems, including nanowires with spin-orbit coupling~\cite{rokhinson2012,laroche2019}, strained 3D HgTe~\cite{wiedenmann2016}, 2D HgTe~\cite{bocquillon2017, deacon2017}, Dirac semimetals~\cite{li2018}, \ce{Bi_2Se_3}~\cite{lecalvez2019}, and \ce{(BiSb)_2Te_3}~\cite{schuffelgen2019,rosenbach2021}.
 Among these works, only in 2D HgTe has suppression of odd Shapiro steps beyond the first been observed~\cite{bocquillon2017}.
 Suppression of the first Shapiro step, however, can result from trivial effects in Josephson junctions, including Joule overheating~\cite{lecalvez2019} and underdamping~\cite{park2021}.
 Therefore the suppression of higher odd Shapiro steps is a crucial step in eliminating the ambiguity surrounding claims of $4\pi$ periodicity.
 Landau-Zener transitions suppress the expression of the first and higher odd Shapiro steps, but only in devices with near-unity interface transparency between superconductor and weak link~\cite{shabani2021}, offering a clear-cut way to rule out this mechanism.

 Fabricating high-quality Josephson junctions with TI weak links is technically challenging.
-A number of groups have demonstrated superconducting contact to exfoliated flakes from single crystals of \ce{Bi2Se3}-class topological insulators~\cite{sacepe2011, williams2012,veldhorst2012, kurter2015,stehno2016, ghatak2018,chen2018,kayyalha2020}.
-Yet even were Majorana physics confirmed, lack of scalability and reliable reproducibility of the exfoliation process would limit the impact of that approach.
-Aspiring towards the scientific imperative to thoroughly study statistics gathered from many devices, and the technological goal of a scalable topolgical quantum computing architecture based on Majorana fermions, it is vital to demonstrate the presence of Majorana modes in a TI film grown at wafer scale by molecular beam epitaxy (MBE).
-Progress in MBE-based platforms has been hampered by poor S/TI interface quality and the difficulty in protecting fragile \ce{Bi2Se3}-class films during device fabrication.
+A number of groups have demonstrated superconducting contact to exfoliated flakes from single crystals in the \ce{Bi2Se3} family of topological insulators~\cite{sacepe2011, williams2012,veldhorst2012, kurter2015,stehno2016, ghatak2018,chen2018,kayyalha2020}.
+Yet even were Majorana physics confirmed, the impact of approaches reliant on individually exfoliated flakes would be limited by the need for scalability and reproducibility.
+Aspiring towards the scientific imperative to compile results from many devices alongside the technological goal of a scalable quantum information architecture based on Majorana modes~\cite{alicea2011}, it is vital to transition to films grown at wafer scale by molecular beam epitaxy (MBE)~\cite{shabani2016}.
+Yet progress in MBE-based platforms has been hampered by poor S/TI interface quality, the difficulty in protecting fragile chalcogenides during device fabrication~\cite{andersen2023}, and unwanted doping of the TI due to charge transfer across the S/TI interface.